 Since this town is located in the mountains, the temperature is colder.
 Therefore, the city is perfect for coffee lovers like me.
 When visiting, go spend time at one of the coffee farms nearby; see how the process works and at the same time enjoy some brew.

 The colorful murals all over town are another top attraction for tourists; these murals describe everyday rural life in Ataco.
-By the way, you can get a big dose of Salvadoran culture just by looking at these murals.
+By the way, you can get a big dose of Salvadoran culture just by looking and understanding these murals.

-The viewpoint of the cross or Mirador de La Cruz is also a top thing to do in Ataco; from this viewpoint, you can see the entire town.
+The viewpoint of the cross or Mirador de La Cruz is also a top thing to do in Ataco; from this viewpoint, you can see the entire town and the surrounding areas.

 Obviously, there are many other things to do at Ataco; so, consider visiting this town, it’s fantastic!